Shaqibul-Neil/emergency-helpline-directory/readme.md

-✍🏻<br>
-1️⃣ What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?<br><br>
+❓1️⃣What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?<br><br>

-✅ <br>
+✍🏻 <br>
 🎯**getElementById**:<br><br> It selects a **single element** based on the unique **name of the id attribute** on the html.<br>
 for example:<br>